 It has been held that the word "payable" can have different meanings.
-In CIR v Janke 16 Stratford J quoted 17 the judgment of Searle J in Stafford v Registrar of Deeds: 18
+In CIR v Janke18 Stratford J quoted19 the judgment of Searle J in Stafford v Registrar of Deeds in which the following was stated:20

-"'It is clear that the word 'payable' is sometimes construed as meaning 'payable at a future time' or 'in respect of which there is a liability to pay'.
-It is also true that it is sometimes used to mean 'payable immediately' or 'actually due and presently demandable'.' "
+"It is clear that the word 'payable' is sometimes construed as meaning 'payable at a future time' or 'in respect of which there is a liability to pay'.
+It is also true that it is sometimes used to mean 'payable immediately' or 'actually due and presently demandable'."

-In Singh v C: SARS Olivier JA stated that -19
+In Singh v C: SARS Olivier JA stated that -21

-"[t]he word 'payable' can have at least two different meanings, viz '... (a) that which is due or must be paid, or (b) that which may be paid or may have to be paid...
+"[t]he word 'payable' can have at least two different meanings, viz '... (a) that which is due or must be paid, or (b) that which may be paid or may have to be paid ...
 The sense of (a) is a present liability - due and payable - ... (b) ... a future or contingent liability'."